sindresorhus/gulp-nunjucks/readme.md

 Type: `object`

-Options will be passed directly to Nunjucks [Environment object constructor](https://mozilla.github.io/nunjucks/api.html#constructor) which will be used to compile templates.
+Options will be passed directly to the Nunjucks [Environment constructor](https://mozilla.github.io/nunjucks/api.html#constructor) which will be used to compile templates.

 ##### options.env

-Type: `nunjucks.Environment`
+Type: `nunjucks.Environment`<br>
 Default: *`new nunjucks.Environment()`*

 The custom Nunjucks [Environment object](https://mozilla.github.io/nunjucks/api.html#environment) which will be used to compile templates.
 If supplied, the rest of `options` will be ignored.